 Another alternative to become a better diver!

-But there is another alternative to increasing your skill level and enjoyment of recreational diving.
-It is not for everyone and it certainly isn’t as easy as a backwards roll off of a boat, but it is extremely rewarding.
+So there is another way to increase your skill level and enjoyment of recreational diving.
+It’s not for everyone and it certainly isn’t as easy as a backward roll off of a boat, but it is extremely rewarding.
 I am speaking of diving the ocean from a shore entry.

 My personal evolution into the skill of shore diving came about several years ago.
 I got a chance to meet up with my oldest son who had just completed his 5-year term with the U.S. Navy.
 I booked us a dive trip in Cozumel, Mexico and I purposely chose one of the smaller dive operators on the island for the opportunity to dive with a more intimate group.
 We were set up with a series of, 2-tank drift dives for 6 days.